 Our boat is a Stevens Custom 40.
 She was designed by Sparkman & Stephens, and is a far less known little sister to the famous Stevens 47, built by the same Queen Long Marine boatyard in Taiwan.
-Both models were built for serious ocean cruising, but many were also used as charter boats in the Caribbean by Bill Stevens – hence the name.
-Here’s a link to the boat brochure.
-Later Queen Long continued building the 47’s under the also famous name Hylas 47.
-Hylas boats are still in production today, and can be found at the higher end of the luxury spectrum.
+Both models were designed for serious ocean cruising, but many were also used as charter boats in the Caribbean by Bill Stevens – hence the name.
+Later Queen Long continued building the Stevens boats under the also famous name Hylas – they’re still in production today, but in a somewhat bigger size group.

 We found and bought s/y Aina before Christmas 2017 in Helsinki, where she had sailed from New York many years ago.
 After a spring refit we launched her in May 2018 and began our journey in June.
 This blog is about our adventure – welcome aboard!

 As her model suggests, our boat is 40 feet long.
 She was built in 1983 and her strategic measurements are as follows: length 40.58’ / 12.37 m, beam 12.25’ / 3.73 m, draft 6.5′ / 2 m, sail area 768.58 ft2 / 71,40 m2, weight 24 000 lbs / 11 000 kg (with her tanks empty and without all the stuff we’ve managed to pack in all her lockers).